dunstontc/learn-go/code/Kernighan/tgpl/notes/07-Interfaces.md

   return float64(l)
 }
 ```
 The `Eval` methods for `unary` and `binary` recursively evaluate their operands, then apply the operation `op` to them.
-We don’t consider divisions by zero or infinity to be errors, since they produce a result, albeit non-finite.
+We don't consider divisions by zero or infinity to be errors, since they produce a result, albeit non-finite.
 Finally, the method for `call` evaluates the arguments to the `pow`, `sin`, or `sqrt` function, then calls the corresponding function in the math package.
 ```go
 func (u unary) Eval(env Env) float64 {
 	switch u.op {